Each year, about 12,000 women in the United States are diagnosed with cervical cancer, according to the Centers for Disease Control and Prevention.

 To screen for cervical cancer, all women should start getting pap smears at the age of 21.
 If the results come back clear, women should continue getting pap smears every three years until age 30.
 Doctors perform two-step testing every five years, if the results are clear, until the age of 65.
 Doctors may stop screening for cervical cancer at the age of 65 if the woman has not tested positive for the cancer over the past decade, according to Dr. Lobell.

 “Your pap smear is only one part of your well-woman exam,” Dr. Lobell said.
 “You still need to come in every year.
 This is just one small, although important, aspect.”

 If a pap smear shows signs of abnormal cells, the next step to diagnose cervical cancer is a colposcopy.
 That is when a doctor looks at the cervix under a microscope and will often take a biopsy of any areas that look abnormal to see if treatment is needed.

 Sticking to the screening guidelines is important, as most cases of cervical cancer happen in women who are not up to date in their pap smear screenings.

 However, if a screening is missed, there are some warning signs to look for.

-“Sometimes there are no symptoms,” said Dr. Michelle Rowland, a gynecologic oncologist at Saint Luke’s Cancer Institute.
+“Sometimes there are no symptoms,” said Dr. Michelle Rowland, a gynecologic oncologist.
 “There can also be irregular vaginal bleeding, bleeding after intercourse, pain, in either the pelvis or in the leg, or a new vaginal discharge.”

 Early detection is key, as treatment is more effective.
 Less treatment may be needed compared to a later diagnosis.
 When caught at an early stage, the 5-year survival rate for women with invasive cervical cancer is about 93 percent, according to the American Cancer Society.
 When caught at a late stage, the 5-year survival rate drops significantly to less than 40 percent.